-Deep in the heart of the Davy Crockett National Forest, this site provides a high interspersion of habitats including wetlands, marshes, ponds, hardwood bottomlands, and upland pine forest.
+Deep in the heart of the Davy Crockett National Forest, this site provides a high interspersion of habitats including wetlands, marshes, ponds, hardwood bottomlands and upland pine forest.

 Mission Tejas State Park

-The trail from the picnic area traverses hilly terrain and winds through mixed pine/hardwood forest.
+The trail from the picnic area traverses hilly terrain and winds through mixed pine-hardwood forest.
 Trees and shrubs are marked and an interpretive guide is available at the park entrance.
 Enjoy watching dragonflies and butterflies at the 3-acre pond located adjacent to the trail.
 Listen to frogs and watch beetles swimming on the water surface.
-The diverse vegetation provides excellent habitat for wildlife and birds, including Ruby-throated Hummingbird, Summer Tanager, Pine Warbler, and Indigo Bunting.
+The diverse vegetation provides excellent habitat for wildlife and birds, including Ruby-throated Hummingbird, Summer Tanager, Pine Warbler and Indigo Bunting.
 Migratory birds are plentiful during spring and fall.
 The trail continues to a boardwalk over a riparian area and pond, an opportunity to view the area from an elevated vantage point.

-Big Slough Wilderness and Four-C's Natio
+Big Slough Wilderness and Four-C's National Recreation Trail

-From the intersection of SR 7 and FM 227 in Ratcliffe, go north on FM 227 for 0.9 miles to CR 1165.
+From the intersection of SR 7 and FM 227 in Ratcliffe, go north on FM 227 for 0.9 mile to CR 1165.
 Go north 3.4 miles on CR 1165, then east on CR 1165/1170.
 A faded sign at this intersection directs visitors to the right.
 Follow to CR 1175 where another faded sign directs visitors to turn left (west).
 Follow this road 1.2 miles to the Wilderness Area boundary.
 There is a parking area on the left and a trail map.
 The trailhead will be a few hundred yards down on the right and left.
 A detailed map of the area is available from the Forest Service.